Quasisymmetric geometry of the Julia sets of McMullen maps: Preliminaries and the escaping case

-\begin{proof} In order to state the process of construction more clearly, we only prove the case for $l=2$ and $m=3$.
-The other cases can be proved completely similarly.
-Moreover, we first assume that $r_0=r_2=1$ and $r_1=\epsilon$ is very small since the desired extension in this Lemma can be obtained by doing a radial setting after we finish the construction under the assumptions.
+\begin{proof} In order to state the process of construction more clearly, we only give the proof of the case for $\ell=2$ and $m=3$.
+The other cases can be proved completely similarly\footnote{The proof needs to be modified slightly if $\ell$ and $m$ are not coprime to each other.}.
+We first construct a branched covering from $\overline{\mathbb{A}}_{\varepsilon,1}$ to $\D$ with degree $\ell+m$, where $\varepsilon>0$ is small enough (i.e. we first assume that $r_1=\varepsilon$, $r_2=1$ and $r_0=1$ in the conditions of Lemma \ref{an-to-disk}).
+Then the desired extension in this lemma can be obtained by doing a radial setting.